daniel-samson/dirconf.vim/README.md

-# dirconf.vim
-A vim plugin that lets you config vim on a per directory basis, by creating **.vimrc** to the current working directory and dirconf.vim will try to load it when vim starts up.
+A vim plugin that lets you config vim on a per directory basis, by creating **.vimrc** to the current working directory and this plugin will try to load it when vim starts up.